Daniel

 1. Introduction to Daniel - (An introduction to the book of Daniel with a brief overview of how the book of Revelation applies passages from it) - {PDF Copy}

-2. Babel and Shinar - (The arrogant acts of Nebuchadnezzar against the kingdom of Judah parallel the incident at the Tower of Babel) - {PDF Copy}
+2. The Land of Shinar - (The arrogant acts of Nebuchadnezzar in the Book of Daniel parallel the incident at the Tower of Babel in Genesis) - {PDF Copy}

-3. Empire - Rise and Fall - (Imperial hubris is the legacy of the Tower of Babel, humanity’s first but certainly not attempt to establish the World Empire) - {PDF Copy}
+3. Empires Rise and Fall - (Imperial arrogance is the legacy of the Tower of Babel, humanity’s first but certainly not last attempt to establish the World Empire) - {PDF Copy}

-4. Transitory Powers - (Only God’s kingdom will prevail and endure.
-All other political powers are fleeting, already they are passing away) - {PDF Copy}
+4. Fleeting Power - (In the end, only God’s kingdom will prevail and endure.
+All other political powers are transitory, and already they are passing away) - {PDF Copy}

 {INSIDE THE EMPIRE}